ianthehenry/sd/README.md

     $ ln -s ~/src/sd/sd ~/bin/sd

 There isn't really a standard place in your home directory to put completion scripts, so unless you've made your own, you'll probably want to add your clone directly to your `fpath`.
-If you've cloned this repo to `~/src/sd`, add `fpath=(~/src/sd $fpath)` to your your `~/.zshrc` file.
-Like this:

-    $ echo 'fpath=(~/src/sd $fpath)' >> ~/.zshrc
+You should add that to your `.zshrc` file before the line where you call `compinit`.
+It should look something like this:

+    # ~/.zshrc

+    fpath=(~/src/sd $fpath)
+    autoload -U compinit
+    compinit

+If you use a zsh framework like [`oh-my-zsh`](https://github.com/ohmyzsh/ohmyzsh), it probably calls `compinit` for you.
+In that case, just set your `fpath` before you source the framework's initialization script.

-Note that that will only take effect for *future* shells, so to start enjoying `sd` immediately, you'll also want to run this directly:
+Note that changes you make to your `~/.zshrc` will only take effect for *future* shells you create, so to start enjoying `sd` immediately you'll also want to run these commands in your existing shells:

     $ fpath=(~/src/sd $fpath)
+    $ compinit

 ## Installation as a shell function